The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement: Scaling analysis

 \item \textbf{Total floating-point operations:} The complete match probability is \( p = (1/3)^w \).
 In such a scenario, the floating-point operations involved consist of \( w \) multiplications (when a match occurs) plus 1 addition (specific to the complete match).
 Based on this composition, the expected number of floating-point operations can be expressed as

 where the term \( (w + 1) \) directly corresponds to the total count of these multiplicative and additive operations. \end{itemize} \textbf{Step 4: Using the Median of Means Method}

 In Step 4, we use the Median-of-means algorithm to enhance the accuracy and stability of the results.
 In practice, it adds operations on the basis of \textit{estimate\_exp}, specifically grouping first, then taking the average of each group, and finally taking the median.
-The following is the floating-point number analysis for this function: \begin{itemize} \item \textbf{Input}: $T$ measurements, $K$ groups \item \textbf{Core operations}: The process involves calling the \texttt{estimate\_exp} function $K$ times, with each call utilizing $T' = T/K$ measurements—this division of the total $T$ measurements into $K$ groups, each of size $T'$.
-Within each group, a key operation is a division that corresponds to 1 floating-point operation, which is executed when a match condition is met.
-Following these group-level computations, the median calculation is performed to aggregate results across groups; this step is primarily composed of comparison operations, where the associated floating-point operations are so minimal that they can be considered negligible in overall complexity assessments. \item \textbf{Total floating-point operations}:
+The following is the floating-point number analysis for this function: \begin{itemize} \item \textbf{Input}: $T$ measurements, $K$ groups \item \textbf{Core operations}: The process involves calling the \texttt{estimate\_exp} function $K$ times, with each call utilizing $T' = T/K$ measurements.
+That is, the total number of measurements $T$ is divided into $K$ groups, each of size $T'$.
+Within each group, a key operation is a division corresponding to one floating-point operation, which is executed when a match condition is met.
+Following these group-level computations, the median calculation is performed to aggregate the results across groups.
+This step mainly consists of comparison operations, and the associated floating-point cost is negligible in the overall complexity assessment. \item \textbf{Total floating-point operations}:

 $K_{\text{eff}}$ is the number of groups with actual matches ($\leq K$), conservatively estimated as $K$ \end{itemize} \textbf{Step 5: Summing the Expectation of Each Term}